linuxkay/docker_mysql/README.md

 change permission of mysql-workbench

-read,add change or remove saved passwords to On
+Make read,add change or remove saved passwords to On

 ## Usage